maypena/Open-Sentencing-Aggregator/.github/ISSUE_TEMPLATE/documentation-template.md

 - [ ] Fix current documentation (errors)

 **Background**
 Explain the need for new documentation.
-What problem does it solve?
+What problem does TestIT solve?

 **Suggested Solution**
 Explain the proposed documentation update